Silent Friend

-Silent Friend (Stille Freundin) is a 2025 film written and directed by Ildikó Enyedi.
-Starring Tony Leung Chiu-wai, Léa Seydoux, Luna Wedler, Sylvester Groth and Martin Wuttke, it follows a single tree through three loosely connected stories in different eras: 1908, 1972, and 2020.
+Silent Friend (Stille Freundin) is a 2025 historical drama film written and directed by Ildikó Enyedi.
+Starring Tony Leung Chiu-wai, Léa Seydoux, Luna Wedler, Enzo Brumm, Sylvester Groth and Martin Wuttke, it follows a single ginkgo tree through three loosely connected stories in different eras: 1908, 1972, and 2020, taking place in the old university town of Marburg, Germany.

 The film had its world premiere in the main competition of the 82nd Venice International Film Festival on 5 September 2025, where it won the FIPRESCI Prize and the Marcello Mastroianni Award for Wedler.
+It was theatrically released in Germany by Pandora Film on 15 January 2026.

+It was also selected as the Hungarian entry for the Best International Feature Film at the 99th Academy Awards.